romanenko/covid19-safety-information/README.md

 ![Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/Screen_Shot_2020-10-25_at_3.02.07_PM.png](Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/Screen_Shot_2020-10-25_at_3.02.07_PM.png)

-In order to use Wit.ai, we need to **train** the model inside of it.
+In order to use Wit.ai, you need to **train** the model inside of it.

 The goal of training is to create an accurate model that answers our questions correctly most of the time.